Identification of hadronic tau lepton decays using a deep neural network: The hadronic tau decay identification with a deep neural network

 The \pt dependence of the efficiency for genuine generated \tauh with $\pt > 20\GeV$ to be reconstructed with $\pt > 20\GeV$ and to pass the \Djet discriminator is shown in Fig.~\ref{fig:deeptau_eff_vs_pt}.
 The reconstruction efficiency exceeds 80\% for $\pt > 30\GeV$ and is close to 90\% for $\pt > 100\GeV$, and is mostly limited by the charged-hadron reconstruction efficiency.
 If decay modes with missing charged hadrons (the so-called two-prong decay modes) are excluded, the efficiency is reduced by around 10\%.
-The efficiency to additionally pass either of the shown working points of the \Djet discriminator (for reconstructed \tauh candidates without missing charged hadrons) is in line with the target efficiencies listed in Table~\ref{tab:wp-definition}.
+The efficiency to additionally pass either of the shown working points of the \Djet discriminator (for reconstructed \tauh candidates without missing charged hadrons) is in line with the target \tauh identification efficiencies listed in Table~\ref{tab:wp-definition}.

 The \De discriminator leads to a significantly improved rejection of electrons compared with the MVA discriminator, as can be inferred from Fig.~\ref{fig:rocs_electrons}.
-The efficiencies for \tauh candidates and electrons to pass the two discriminators are shown separately for \tauh and electrons with $20 < \pt < 100\GeV$ and $\pt > 100\GeV$.
+The efficiencies for \tauh candidates (with $\pt > 20\GeV$, $\abs{\eta} < 2.3$ and passing the VVVLoose \Djet and VLoose \Dm WP) and electrons to pass the two discriminators are shown separately for \tauh and electrons with $20 < \pt < 100\GeV$ and $\pt > 100\GeV$.
 Within the range of applicability of the previously used MVA discriminator, the \De discriminator increases the \tauh efficiency by consistently more than 10\% for a constant misidentification probability.
 For example, the \tauh efficiency increases from 87 to 99\% for the loosest working point of the two discriminators with an electron efficiency of around 7\% for $\pt < 100\GeV$.
 Besides increasing the reach in \tauh identification efficiency, the new discriminator also provides the possibility to reject electrons with an efficiency of $10^{-4}$ for a \tauh efficiency of 55\%.
 Similar, albeit slightly smaller, gains are observed for $\pt > 100\GeV$.